Ways of volunteering

 - not able to give time every week

-- only able to help out casually
+- want to help out casually

 Roles include: secretary, treasurer, photographer, volunteer shop manager.
+Find out more about these roles.

 Making guiding happen - specialist roles